Traveling with a pebble in your shoe

 It struck Oostindie that always the question arose whether it was risky to publish such a book [in the Netherlands.]
 “They asked if we did not receive angry responses or complaints that we threw away the good name of our country.
 Such a question says more about their society than ours.
 No, I said, in the Netherlands this would have been much more difficult twenty, thirty years ago, but not anymore.”

-Nevertheless, it took a long time before Oostindie’s institute, KITLV, took the personal documents of veterans from the cabinet, which all those years were within easy reach.
+Nevertheless, it took a long time before Oostindie’s institute, KITLV, took the personal documents of veterans, which all those years were within easy reach.
 Oostindie: “I’m not going to deny that.
-This is partly because the most involved generation almost extinct by now.
-I think earlier historians were afraid of all those strong reactions from the veterans the ‘Indische’ community.
+This is partly because the most involved generation almost disappeared by now.
+I think the previous generation of historians was afraid of negative reactions from the veterans and the ‘Indische’ community as well.
 Politicians found it very difficult to go against that pressure.
-And the civil service had many former ‘Indies guests “, which should not be underestimated.
+Within the civil service there were many former ‘Indies people’, this should not be underestimated.
 It took a long time before it was possible.”

 Oostindie also sees a connection with Indonesian sensitivities.
 “The restraint, that until recently existed in The Hague, has something to do with the fear of making Indonesia wary.
 Because the Indonesian government is not very willing to support investigation that can undermine their ‘founding myth’ of a heroic, united liberation struggle.
 Who knows if one investigation will lead to another, for example, the Communists murders of 1965-’66.
 However the new generation of historians in Indonesia is not to blame.
 There is enough interest for research to this complex episode of our common history.”